 Low latency

 Cloud-based applications are often used by businesses to improve customer experience or create new revenue streams.
-However, the performance of these apps can be hindered by latency, which is the time it takes for data to travel between the user and the app.
+However, the performance of these apps can be hindered by latency.
 To ensure optimal performance, businesses are turning to multicloud networking solutions that offer low latency and high throughput.

 Data centers closer to end-users can serve requested data with far fewer server hops, which is critical for global companies that need to deliver data across country borders while still providing a consistent end-user experience.